-Michelle O'Neill says she was was prayed for when pregnant at school
+Michelle O'Neill says she was prayed for when pregnant at school

 By Robbie Meredith